Friday, April 17, 2026

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-Smart locks can solve many challenges: An app turns the smartphone into a key.
+Smart locks can solve many problems: An app turns your smartphone into a key.
 And regardless of my location, other people can be guaranteed access to premises.
-In addition to smart parcel delivery, older people and people with disabilities have new opportunities to control access for doctors and care staff themselves, for example.
+In addition to smart package delivery, this opens up new possibilities for older adults and people with disabilities to manage access—for example, for doctors and nursing staff—on their own.

 We spoke to Eric Clausing, Head of IoT at the German IT security company AV-TEST: What security measures should be considered for a smart lock?
 And what is the best way to find out about the devices?